momenurmaruf2742/singularity_/README.md

 ```
 License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT` License.
 See the LICENSE file for details.

-Let me know if you need further assistance! 🚀